eliseduverdier/detoxify-news/README.md

 # detoxify-news
-Remove titles and images from news website to avoid anxiety
+Remove titles and images from news website to avoid anxiety (when working on a news website…)